Utah vs. UCLA NCAA Football Odds, Plays and Insights | October 30, 2021

 UCLA Stats and Trends

-- In UCLA's eight games this year, it has five wins against the spread.
+- UCLA has played eight games, with five wins against the spread.

-- UCLA's games this year have gone over the total in three out of eight opportunities (37.5%).
+- UCLA has gone over the point total in 37.5% of its opportunities this season (three times over eight games with a set point total).

-- This year the Bruins have eight turnovers, one fewer than the Utes have takeaways (9).
+- The Bruins have turned the ball over eight times, one fewer times than the Utes have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.